-It is vital that you recognise that there are very strict and inflexible deadlines within which you must make the University aware of any exceptional circumstances.
+There are very strict deadlines for submission of exceptional circumstances applications.
 Key dates are set out below, along with guidelines on what the University will accept as “exceptional circumstances” and what you should do in the event of such circumstances.

 If you encounter difficulties at any stage during your studies, you should contact your School as soon as possible to discuss your options; this may include taking a period of temporary withdrawal.
 If difficulties arise during an assessment period or close to an assignment deadline, you may submit an exceptional circumstances application.
-However, you should be aware that if you turn up and attempt an examination, or submit a piece of assessed work, you are deeming yourself fit to be examined.
-The decision on whether to attempt the examination or submit the assessed work, and the consequences of that decision, shall remain the sole responsibility of the student in question.
+However, you should be aware that if you turn up and attempt an examination, or submit a piece of assessed work you are deeming yourself fit to be examined.
+The decision on whether to attempt the examination or submit the assessed work, and the consequences of that decision, are your responsibility.
+If necessary, you should consult your doctor before taking the assessment.

 Please remember that exceptional circumstances should not be submitted as an insurance against possible poor performance and acceptance of exceptional circumstances will not result in individual marks being raised.

 Death of a close relative or friend.
 ‘Close’ means parent or guardian; partner or spouse; child or sibling.
-Where the death is recent and there is a demonstrably close relationship between the student and the deceased, a death certificate, an order of service or a letter confirming the death from an independent person or other proof of death (eg a death notice in a newspaper) should be submitted.
+Where the death is recent and there is a demonstrably close relationship between you and the deceased, a death certificate, an order of service, a letter confirming the death from an independent person or other proof of death (eg a death notice in a newspaper) should be submitted.
 Where the death is not recent or the relationship between you and the deceased is not demonstrably close, you should also provide evidence of impact on you and your studies (eg a GP’s letter).

 Hospitalisation.
 A medical letter/certificate from the relevant hospital confirming the nature and severity of the student’s circumstances and the likely impact it has on the student’s ability to undertake formal assessment will be required.